sheredom/json.h/README.md

   If NULL, `malloc()` is used.
 - `user_data` - user data to be passed as the first argument to `alloc_func_ptr`.
 - `result` - the result of the parsing.
-If a parsing error occured this will contain what type of error, and where in the source it occured.
+If a parsing error occurred this will contain what type of error, and where in the source it occurred.
 Can be NULL.

 Returns a `struct json_value_s*` pointing the root of the json DOM.